-Brickworks - second transformer (2016)
+• Brickworks - second transformer (FY16)

-Brickworks substation currently has a single 33/11kV transformer and the substation has been offloaded to Avondale substation to reduce the load.
+Brickworks substation currently has a single 12.5MVA 33/11kV transformer (1966) with a peak load in FY12 of 10.9MVA.
+The substation has been offloaded by 3MVA to Avondale substation to reduce the load.
 The area adjacent to the substation is now being developed as a high density residential subdivision (1,500 dwellings) with an expected load increase of around 4MVA.
 In addition, a new business load is being planned close to the substation which is around 3MVA.
 These additional loads mean a second 33/11kV transformer will be required for Brickworks substation to maintain the security of supply to the area.
-Brickworks substation is in poor condition and is planned to be redeveloped - refer to Section 6 for details.
-A new 11kV feeder is planned as part of this project to supply the load of the new subdivision.
+A new 11kV feeder is also required as part of this project to supply the load of the new subdivision.